Purvanshsingh/Google-Summer-of-Code-2021/README.md

 [Here](https://drive.google.com/file/d/1HWd72JVtf13P7DdTF3Er2870FVx7c9BM/view?usp=sharing) is the final Database schema with the foreign key relation.

-With the help of my GSoC collegue we have dockerized the application and tested it, we have also changed the database from sqlite to postgres.
+With the help of my GSoC colleague we have dockerized the application and tested it, we have also changed the database from sqlite to postgres.
 Then I deployed the application Google Cloud Platform's compute engine and the API is live @ **http://34.145.188.116:8080/ :tada::tada:**

-### Pull requests
+### :pushpin: Pull requests

 | PR Link                                                                                                                                                              | Description                                              | Status    |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | --------- |